deepprajapatineu/candidate-filter-app/README.md

 ## Design Decisions and Trade-Offs

 - **State Management**: Chose `useReducer` over `useState` for managing multiple filter states due to its ability to handle complex state logic more cleanly.
+- **Debounce Mechanism**: Introduced a 500ms debounce to delay the filtering operation, reducing the number of operations and improving performance.
+- **Performance Optimization**: Used useCallback to memoize the filterCandidates function, preventing unnecessary re-renders.
 - **Responsive Design**: Implemented responsive design using Material-UI's Grid system and custom CSS to ensure a good user experience across devices.
 - **Animations**: Applied smooth animations for card hover effects and transitions to improve user interaction.